ezsystems/ezpublish-kernel/doc/specifications/rest/REST-API-V2.rst

         HTTP/1.1 201 Created
         Location: /content/locations/<newPath>

-or if destination is /content/trash
+or if destination is /content/trash and content only has one location

 .. code:: http

         HTTP/1.1 201 Created
         Location: /content/trash/<ID>

+or if destination is /content/trash and content still has other locations (no trash item is created)

 .. code:: http